trwnh/mastomods/README.md

 Another way to get some of these tweaks... | Help
 --- | ---
 A distribution of Mastodon Flat CSS is available at https://userstyles.org/styles/153362 and contains many of these tweaks through the "Customize settings" menu. | ![image](https://i.imgur.com/5FpYwlQ.png)

+The base MFC userstyle can be found at `app/javascript/styles/mfc/mastodonFlat.css`.
+You can load a theme into Stylus like so:

+1. Navigate to your Mastodon instance.
+2. Click the Stylus extension's icon in your browser and find the section that says "Write style for:"
+3. Hover over the website's domain name (e.g. `mastodon.social`) and click just that part, in order to write a new style that will be applied to the entire website.
+4. Copy and paste the contents of `mastodonFlat.css` into your new userstyle.
+5. Copy and paste any desired mods into your new userstyle.
+6. Name your userstyle, then click "Save" and close the popup window.

 # Other info
 Prior work | Preview